 Given the sensitive nature of the information provided, Pratt will facilitate this review in a secure manner.
 Neither the parties nor their advisors may copy, remove, photograph, print, image, videotape, record, or in any manner otherwise duplicate or remove the information provided.
 Any student or employee who fails to abide by this may be subject to discipline.
-Any Advisor who fails to abide by this may be subject to discipline and/or may be excluded from further participation in the process.
+Any Advisor who fails to abide by this may be excluded from further participation in the process.